 The Municipality is currently implementing both the Communication Strategy and Communication Policy.
 The Communication forums and Mayor's Imbizos are organized on quarterly basis.
-The issuing of Newsletters was halted due to cost containment measures as directed by the National Treasury, however attempts to re-issue the news letters have been made.
+The issuing of Newsletters was halted due to cost containment measures as directed by the National Treasury, however attempts to re-issue the news letters have been made and they can be re-issued in the last two quarters of 2021/2022.